Seth Putnam: Personality

 Putnam was also good friends with Pantera frontman Philip Anselmo.
 Anselmo used to get Anal Cunt to open for Pantera whenever they went through Boston.
 Anal Cunt opened for Pantera three times.
+Putnam recorded backing vocals for Pantera's album The Great Southern Trendkill.
+Putnam also released a medley of the Pantera songs The Great Southern Trendkill and Rock the World for the Anal Cunt album The Old Stuff Part 3.
+Putnam referenced Pantera in the song Loudest Stereo.
 There is also footage of Putnam singing "Suicide Note Part II" with Anselmo at a show in 1998.

 In 2019, Brutal Truth and Venomous Concept vocalist Kevin Sharp did an interview with Metal Underground and talked about a conversation he had with Seth after his coma.
 He also said that Putnam was an "encyclopedia of music".

 According to Eyehategod vocalist Mike Williams, Putnam was a normal guy off-stage and very quiet and soft-spoken.
 Williams also stated that he used to call Putnam, whom he had known since 1988, long distance from the Chevron gas station that he worked at, so that all his calls would be charged to Chevron.

-1993 arrest

-On August 26, 1993, Anal Cunt played a show at Nightbreak in San Francisco, California.
-During the second song, a woman later identified as Elizabeth Quigley grabbed Putnam's microphone.
-Putnam then turned around and swung the microphone, hitting Quigley in the face.

-Anal Cunt members John Kozik, Tim Morse, and Paul Kraynak eventually stopped playing and audience members (including Quigley) started to yell at Putnam, telling him to leave the venue, repeatedly calling for the police to be called, and directing insults towards Putnam.

-Putnam was eventually arrested, and spent the night in a San Francisco jail.
-He was bailed out the next morning by Kozik.
-Quigley pursued a civil action against Putnam.
-He was found liable, and fined US $1,200.

-A video of the show can be found on YouTube, while a cassette recording of this show was released on a live 7-inch called "Breaking the Law".
-The 7-inch was disguised as a bootleg due to the band's contract with Earache Records.
-Pictures of the letter informing Putnam of the civil sit, Putnam's bail record, and a newspaper clipping of the show were included in the 7-inch, it also includes liner notes by Robert Williams from Siege.